Advanced Tutorial

 Automatic Particle Picking and Class2D

-In this tutorial, we will demonstrate how to flatten thylakoid membranes of Chlamydomonas and automatically pick proteins on it using EPicker.
-We will also cover how to obtain projections of proteins along the membrane's norm vector and corresponding "2dCTF".
-While the calculation of Class2D is beyond the scope of this tutorial, we will show you how to convert the Class2D result into Euler angles.
-For Class2D, we used Thunder2.
+In this tutorial, the process of flattening thylakoid membranes of Chlamydomonas and automatically picking proteins on it using EPicker will be demonstrated.
+Additionally, obtaining projections of proteins along the membrane's norm vector and corresponding "2dCTF" will be covered.
+While the calculation of Class2D is beyond the scope of this tutorial, converting the Class2D result into Euler angles will be shown.
+For Class2D, Thunder2 was used.

-MPicker includes a wrapper for EPicker, but you need to install EPicker and add it to your PATH first.
-Ensure you have a GPU with CUDA support to run EPicker.
+MPicker includes a wrapper for EPicker, but EPicker must be installed and added to the PATH first.
+Ensure a GPU with CUDA support is available to run EPicker.

 cd tutorial_pick